Clxxdxx/Clxxdxx/README.md

 ## <h1>Hi there 👋!
 I'm Claudio López </h1>
 I'm a junior developer who can adapt to both backend and frontend work.
 I hold degrees in Cross-Platform Application Development (CAD) and Web Development (DAW).
 I'm currently studying at 42 Madrid.
+Currently studying at 42 Madrid, but open to part-time or full-time development opportunities.
+Feel free to contact me at claudiojaloara@gmail.com!

 ## 💻 Skills